“And I, O Believers, cried Rumi

 What can I kiss but flesh?”

 His honours and prizes include the All India Poetry Prize (awarded by the Poetry Society and the British Council) and honorary fellowship (for creative writing) of the Baptist University of Hong Kong.
-His novels have been shortlisted for nine prestigious prizes in five countries, including the Man Asian Literary Prize and the Encore Award, and translated into several languages.
+He has been writer in residence at York University, UK, and visiting fellow or guest professor at Cambridge University and Leeds University, UK; Delhi University, JNU, Jamia Millia Islamia, Delhi (India), IIT Bhubaneswar (India), etc. His novels have been shortlisted for 16 prestigious prizes in five countries, including the Man Asian Literary Prize, the DSC Prize and the Encore Award, and translated into several languages.
+Two of his books (one fiction and the other non-fiction) have also been shortlisted for India's main book prize offered by the National Academy of Arts, the Sahitya Akademi Award.

 Several recent books on contemporary Indian writing, including Bruce King's 'Rewriting India: Eight Writers' (Oxford UP, 2014), discuss Khair's work in detail.
 Two collections of essays on Khair's poetry and fiction have also been edited and published by Om Prakash Dwivedi and Cristina M. Gámez-Fernández.